Vodice, Vodice: Name

 Vodice was first attested c.
 1118 with reference to its church as in plebe sancte Margarete virginis, and as Wodiz in 1257 (and as Woditç in 1265).
 The name is ultimately derived from the Slovene common noun vodica, a diminutive of voda 'water, creek'.
 The name may therefore be based on the singular locative form *Vodicě (literally, 'by the small creek'), or may have originally been plural, referring to springs in the area.
 In the past the German name was Woditz.

 Church

 The parish church in the settlement is dedicated to Saint Margaret and was first mentioned in documents dating to 1118.
 It used to have a defensive wall around it to protect the population from Ottoman raids, but this was demolished in 1871.
-The church was damaged in the 1895 Ljubljana earthquake and was rebuilt in entirety from 1896 until 1900 upon the plans by the architect Raimund Jeblinger.
+The church was damaged in the 1895 Ljubljana earthquake and was rebuilt in entirety from 1896 until 1900 based on plans by the architect Raimund Jeblinger.